ibm-js/deliteful/docs/tutorial/Part8Build.md

  you will see a lot of HTTP requests to load each individual source file (`.js`, `.css`,  ...).
  This is OK while developing but when you deploy your application for production you will want to reduce the number and size of the HTTP requests so that your app loads as quickly as possible.
-We will now learn two alternative ways of doing this: using build versions of the dependency packages, and, even better, building the application itself.
+We will now learn two alternative ways of doing this: using build versions of the dependency packages, or, even better, building the application code and its dependencies into a single layer file.

 ##Using Build Versions of Dependency Packages